This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

 Pesto Making Tips

-2. Cook the pasta.
-While the prosciutto is cooking, bring a large pot of water to a boil and cook the pasta according to instructions.
+Step 2.
+Cook the pasta.
+While the prosciutto is cooking, bring a large pot of water to a boil and cook the pasta according to package directions to al dente.
 About two minutes before the pasta is finished, add the peas to the water.
 Drain the pasta and the peas into a colander.

-4. Combine the pesto and pasta.
-Add the pasta, peas, and half the prosciutto to a large bowl and toss with pesto until fully coated.
+Step 3.
+Combine the pesto and pasta.
+Add the pasta, peas, and some of the starchy pasta water to a large pasta dish and toss with the pesto until fully coated and saucy.
+The

-Tear apart one burrata ball and mix throughout the pasta, top the pasta with the second ball of torn burrata, the rest of the prosciutto, and fresh mint leaves.
-Season with pink peppercorns or fresh cracked black pepper.
+Step 4.
+Plate the pasta.
+Tear apart one burrata ball and mix throughout the pasta, top the pasta with the second ball of torn burrata, the chopped prosciutto, and fresh mint leaves.
+Season the pasta with pink peppercorns or fresh cracked black pepper.

 WHAT DOES BLANCHING MEAN AND HOW DO I DO IT?

-Blanching is a two-step process in which foods are plunged into boiling water, usually for only a minute or two and then put into ice water to rapidly stop the cooking process.
+Blanching, in short, keeps your greens…green!
+This two-step process involves plunging foods into boiling water, usually for only a minute or two and then transferring into ice water to rapidly stop the cooking process.

 Blanching stops the enzyme action which could cause loss of flavor, color and texture in the food.